 When you have a list of lawyers, use the following guidelines to do some initial screening and narrow your list down to three or four prospective candidates:

-- Look at biographical information, including whatever you can find on Web sites for the lawyers and their law firms.
-Do they appear to have expertise in the area of trusts and estates, or estate planning?
-Do they have any information on their Web sites that is helpful to you?
+- Look at biographical information, including the lawyers’ own websites.
+Do they appear to have expertise in the area of trusts and estates?
+Do they have information on their website that is helpful to you?

-- Use search engines to surf the Web.
-Do searches under the name of the lawyer and his or her law firm.
-Can you find any articles, FAQs or other informational pieces that the lawyer has done that that give you a level of comfort?
+- Search the internet to learn more about prospective attorneys.
+Search using the name of the lawyer and his or her law firm.
+Can you find any articles, FAQs or other informational pieces that resonate with your needs?

 - Ask other people if they have heard of the attorneys and what they think about them.

 - Contact your state bar association or visit the bar association's Web site to find out if the lawyer is in good standing.

 - Is the lawyer certified as a specialist in your state?
 Not every state certifies specialists in trusts and estates, or estate planning, but if your state does, selecting a lawyer with this certification provides an added assurance that he or she is qualified.
 (A certified specialist may charge more than someone without a certification.)

 - Check the membership directory of local, state or national associations.
 Is the lawyer listed?
 One example would be the American College of Trust and Estate Counsel.

 - Consider how lawyer's staff treats you when you call the office because they are a reflection of how the lawyer practices.
 At a minimum, you should expect to be treated courteously and professionally both by the staff and by the lawyer.

 - Unless there are special circumstances, you'll want to hire a lawyer with a local office.

 After you’ve narrowed your list to just a few attorneys, do some deeper research to figure out which is best for you.